Cass County, Michigan

 Cass County is a county in the U.S. state of Michigan.
 As of the 2020 Census, the population was 51,589.
 Its county seat is Cassopolis.

-Cass County is included in the South Bend–Mishawaka, IN-MI, Metropolitan Statistical Area which has a total population of 316,663 and is considered part of the Michiana region.
+Cass County is included in the South Bend-Mishawaka metropolitan area which has a total population of 316,663 and is considered part of the Michiana region.

 History

 The county is named for Lewis Cass, the Michigan Territorial Governor at the time the county was created in 1829.
 Cass later served as the United States Secretary of War under President Andrew Jackson, thus making a case for including Cass County as one of Michigan's "cabinet counties".

 Cass County was not as heavily forested and had more fertile prairie land than other nearby areas of Michigan.
 During early settlement, it attracted numerous settlers who wanted to farm and grew more rapidly in population.

 The county quickly developed industry as well.
 As early as 1830, a carding mill was started in the county on Dowagiac Creek, a branch of the St. Joseph River.
 Although the Sauk Trail (Chicago Road) passed through the southern part of the county, early settlement did not come primarily from eastern Michigan.
 Instead, settlers from Ohio and Indiana migrated who had learned of available prairie lands, reaching the Michigan Territory via a branch of the Chicago Road leading from Fort Wayne, Indiana.
 The population of Cass County was more than 3,000 by 1834.

 Among the most prominent early settlers of Cass County were Baldwin Jenkins and Uzziel Putnam, who both came from Ohio by way of the Carey Mission in Berrien County.
 Jenkins had been born at Fort Jenkins in Green County, Pennsylvania, and had migrated to Tennessee.
 He left that state as he was opposed to the institution of slavery.
 Putnam, who had lived in Massachusetts and New York, migrated to Cass from Erie County, Ohio, by way of Fort Wayne.
 These settlers, and their families, established the nucleus of the village of Pokagon on Pokagon Prairie in 1825.
 The next year, a settlement was made on Beardsley's Prairie, where the village of Edwardsburg was laid out in 1831.

 The village of Cassopolis was platted in 1831 and intended as the county seat, because it was the geographical center of the county.
 It had no settlers at the time.